WilkoThomassen/GameJam3/gamejamsubmission/README.md

 The game is developed within the timespan of the game, however:
 Knowledge for fieldrendering (perspective play board) is used from another project I'm working on where I developed the board engine.
-I could show you this referenced material.
+I could show you this referenced material when required.

 In my opinion this shouldn't disqualify me.
 All gameplay, movement logic, state management, animations (including moving arena at startup) was thought